Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Inner-loop resident — Heights, Montrose, Midtown — and T-Mobile confirmed at your address: Mint Mobile Unlimited ($30/mo annual) is the lowest-priced option on Houston's fastest urban network.
 Verify your commute route too before paying $360.

-Suburban resident — Pearland, Katy, The Woodlands — or long freeway commuter: Visible ($25/mo, taxes included) on Verizon is the most reliable choice across Houston's sprawl.
+Suburban resident — Katy, The Woodlands, Sugar Land — or long freeway commuter: Visible ($25/mo, taxes included) on Verizon is the most reliable choice across Houston's sprawl.
 No annual lock-in.

-East/southeast Houston — Clear Lake, Baytown, Pasadena — or want AT&T's Texas network: Cricket Smart ($45/mo, taxes included) gives you AT&T's network, which leads on coverage in these areas.
-More expensive than the others but worth checking if AT&T has the edge at your address.
+East/southeast Houston — Clear Lake, Baytown, NASA/JSC campus — or want AT&T's Texas network: Cricket Smart ($45/mo, taxes included) gives you AT&T's network, which leads on coverage and indoor performance in these areas.
+More expensive but worth testing if AT&T has the edge at your address.

 Coverage assessments reflect SwitchNinja's editorial analysis based on carrier network footprints, publicly available coverage and crowdsourced performance data, and community reporting from Houston-area Reddit communities as of April 2026.
 Actual coverage varies by neighborhood, building type, and device.
 Always verify coverage at your specific address before switching.
 Plan prices are the standard single-line rate with AutoPay where applicable.
 SwitchNinja is not affiliated with any carrier listed.